ipfs-inactive/docs/content/guides/examples/websites.md

 The ipfs gateway will recognize `your.domain`, look up the value of the DNS TXT for your domain, then serve the files in `/ipns/your.domain/` instead of `/`.

-If you point `your.domain`'s A and AAAA record to the IP addreses of `gateway.ipfs.io`, and then wait for the DNS to propagate, then anyone should be able to access your ipfs-hosted site without any extra configuration at `http://your.domain`.
+If you point `your.domain`'s A and AAAA record to the IP addresses of `gateway.ipfs.io`, and then wait for the DNS to propagate, then anyone should be able to access your ipfs-hosted site without any extra configuration at `http://your.domain`.